-DOWNTOWN 500 ZINE EXHIBIT THE GREAT ARTISTRY MASTER:
+DOWNTOWN 500 ZINE EXHIBITS

-IN 2003, CACHO STARTS UP THE “THERAPEUTIC DENIM”—JEANS CUSTOM PAINTED WITH PERSONAL IMAGES.
+IN 2003, CACHO STARTED UP THE “THERAPEUTIC DENIM”—JEANS CUSTOM PAINTED WITH PERSONAL IMAGES.
 HOW DOES IT WORK?
 THE CLIENTS BROUGHT THEIR DENIM TO FALCON, AND AS THEY TOLD HIM ABOUT THEIR LIFE, HE RENDERED THEIR STORIES AND CONFESSIONS ONTO THE MATERIAL.
 THESE DRAWINGS WERE THE BEGINNINGS OF FALCON’S IDENTITY NARRATIVES.
 THE DRAWINGS ALSO MARKED THE BEGINNING OF HIS DREAM-LIKE STYLE, WHICH IS OFTEN SITUATED IN A PSYCHOLOGICAL TAPESTRY OF PRIVATE AND PUBLIC SPACES, NOT DISSIMILAR TO THE URBAN SETTING FROM WHICH FALCON LIVES AND WORKS.

-IN 2006 HE Decides TO DEVOTE THE MAJORITY OF HIS WORK TO PAINTING AND DRAWING.
+IN 2006 HE Decided TO DEVOTE THE MAJORITY OF HIS WORK TO PAINTING AND DRAWING.
 HERE, FALCON WAS FORCED TO REVISIT HIS OWN PAINFUL CHILDHOOD AND EARLY ADULT EXPERIENCES.
 HE BEGAN TO PAINT HIS STORIES—RIDDLED WITH TORMENT, ABUSE, ADDICTION, AND THE FAILURES OF PAST RELATIONSHIPS—HE WAS OVERWHELMED AND ASHAMED BY THE SIGHT OF HIS OWN CONFESSIONS AND KEPT THE CANVASES HIDDEN IN A CLOSET AWAY FROM HIS FRIENDS AND ROOMMATES.

-FALCON DISCOVERED THAT IT WAS MUCH EASIER FOR PEOPLE TO SHARE THEIR DARK EXPERIENCES WITH A STRANGER.
+FALCON DISCOVERED IT WAS MUCH EASIER FOR PEOPLE TO SHARE THEIR DARK EXPERIENCES WITH A STRANGER.
 HE RECEIVED MANY ANONYMOUS EMAILS FROM PEOPLE TELLING THEIR STORIES OF LOSS, HOPE, REGRET, AND LOVE, WHICH IN COMBINATION WITH HIS OWN PERSONAL STORIES, BECAME THE BASIS FOR A MASSIVE COLLECTION OF DRAWINGS AND PAINTINGS.

 BEYONCE AND TINA KNOWLES STUMBLED UPON FALCON’S WORK BY ACCIDENT WHEN ONE OF THEIR STAFF MEMBERS WAS VIEWING THE SITE.
 MOVED BY FALCON’S WORK AND HIS CONNECTION WITH PEOPLE, THE KNOWLES FAMILY BEGAN WORKING WITH FALCON ON A T-SHIRT COLLECTION.
-IN ADDITION, TINA KNOWLES HELPED LEAD FALCON TO DESIGN THE T-SHIRT FOR MICHELLE OBAMA’S LET’S MOVE CAMPAIGN.
+Also, TINA KNOWLES HELPED LEAD FALCON DESIGN THE T-SHIRT FOR MICHELLE OBAMA’S LET’S MOVE CAMPAIGN.
 WHILE FALCON STILL ENJOYS HIS FASHION-BASED WORK, HE CONTINUES TO WORK AND SHOW PRIMARILY AS A PAINTER.

-CHACHO: – I’m originally from Paraguay.
+CHACO: – I’m originally from Paraguay.

 CACHO: – I’m more of a loner.
 Few friends.
 Do love people.